kisoku/whisk/README.md

 Whisk
 =====

-Whisk is a simple cookbook manager for Chef, inspired by librarian.
+Whisk is a simple cookbook manager for Chef, inspired by librarian and berkshelf.

-Unlike librarian, Whisk only concerns itself with fetching and preparing exactly what you tell it.
+Unlike these tools, Whisk only concerns itself with fetching and preparing exactly what you tell it, and will not resolve dependencies for you or make any decisions about which code gets downloaded for you.

-Whisk currently does not support any direct interaction with the Chef Server.
+Whisk has been designed to work with git only and tries to help automating the more tedious aspects of working in with 'the single repository per cookbook' model.

-Currently Whisk only supports fetching cookbooks directly from git, although there are plans to include support for community cookbooks in the future.
+# Configuration #

 Whisk will prepare one or multiple 'bowls' of cookbooks as specified in your Whiskfile.